Rithvik09/GPA-Calc/README.md

 ## Room for Improvement

 Room for improvement:
-- Additional validations for the amount value
+- User friendly messages

 To do:
-- Display the % allocation for each component
+- Provide option to input target GPA to see various grades/credits that a student should get in their courses.
-- Provide option to edit the allocation % and see results
+- Provide option to edit grades/credits for individual courses to recalculate GPA values

 ## Acknowledgements

-- This project was inspired by me getting to imagine how I can spend my future income effectively.
+- I was inspired to do this project as the school website was not able to show my projected GPAs at any point in time.
+In our school district, we get frequent tests in class and as grades/credits starts to come, it makes me curious to see how these grades/credits influence my cumulative GPAs.
+Hence I did this program.
+This code is reusable with minimal changes for other school districts.

 ## Contact